The need to simplify tokenization for mobile payments

-André Stoorvogel, head of marketing at Rambus Bell ID, describes the increasing challenges associated with managing tokenization activity.
+André Stoorvogel, Director, Product Marketing at Rambus, describes the increasing challenges associated with managing tokenization activity.
 As Stoorvogel notes in a blog post, banks around the world are working to develop, launch and expand mobile payments services offered to customers.

 Numerous issuers, say Stoorvogel, already support the ‘OEM Pays’ – Apple Pay, Android Pay and Samsung Pay – and many more are likely to follow as the various ‘Pays’ ramp up across the globe.
 As part of this process, banks are working closely with payment schemes to integrate their tokenization services.
 The schemes, explains Stoorvogel, manage tokenization on behalf of the OEM Pays, allowing banks to connect to mobile payment services.

 “There are now millions of digital cards deployed in OEM Pay wallets, with hundreds of thousands of payment tokens created and processed via the schemes partners,” he writes.
 “As the mobile payments ecosystem expands, managing tokenization activity is becoming increasingly complex and time-consuming.
 Banks are seeing themselves integrate with a growing number of third parties.
 Across a bank’s portfolio of accounts, it might issue cards across multiple payment schemes and issue digital cards to a range of OEM Pay wallets.”

 This, says Stoorvogel, requires connections with a number of the payment schemes’ tokenization services, each with its own individual requirements, specifications and interfaces.
 Further complicating matters is the fact that banks are required to update their systems in line with routine specification updates issued by the global technical body and payment schemes.